Yuwenfeng2019/SDevOps/README.md

 3. Integrate project Cilium for API-aware Networking and Security that leveraging eBPF/XDP to support microserivces-oriented and containerized services/applications, especilly for those running with kubernetes cluster;
 4. Integrate project ntopng(https://github.com/ntop) to enhance network traffic monitoring and analysis;
+5. Introduce new time series databases for high performance storage(both for single-host or distributed scenario);
-5. Combine the Web UI of NetData, Cilium(Hubble), and ntopng for visualized observing and troubleshooting, and better support single-host or distributed scenario;
+6. Combine the Web UI of NetData, Cilium(Hubble), and ntopng for visualized observing and troubleshooting, and better support single-host or distributed scenario;
-6. Use FastAPI(https://github.com/tiangolo/fastapi) to build the unified APIs for the whole system;
+7. Use FastAPI(https://github.com/tiangolo/fastapi) to build the unified APIs for the whole system;
-7. A well-designed modular and plugin based software architecure together with preserved module interface for AI-assisted system management and fault-tolerance, real-time data processing engine, and user defined functions.
+8. A well-designed modular and plugin based software architecure together with preserved module interface for AI-assisted system management and fault-tolerance, real-time data processing engine, and user defined functions.

 ...